trendless/chtmlrelay/www/src/privacy.md

 - does not process IP addresses in relation to chatmail addresses.

-Due to the resulting lack of personal data processing this chatmail server may not require a privacy policy.
+Due to the resulting lack of personal data processing this chatmail relay may not require a privacy policy.

 ### Processing when using chatmail services